 If you do buy something new eventually, look for brands with transparent supply chains and specific environmental certifications - GOTS for organic cotton, bluesign® for synthetics - rather than generic green claims.

 Sustainable yoga is not a product category.
 It's a commitment to showing up consistently with what you already have.
-The breath, the movement, and the intention are the whole thing.
+Breath, movement, intention - that's the whole thing.
 You can start today, on whatever floor you're standing on, in whatever clothes you're already wearing.
 That practice is a real practice.

 Sources